hpe-storage/csi-driver/examples/kubernetes/nimble-storage/README.md

   * The IOPS limit of the volume.
 The IOPS limit should be in the range [256, 4294967294], or -1 for unlimited.
 * limitMbps
   * The MB/s throughput limit for the volume.
-* ephemeral
-  * "true" or "false".
-Indicates the backing volume is tied to the lifecycle of the pod.
-The volume will be created when the pod is created and the volume will be deleted when the pod is deleted.
 * destroyOnDelete
   * "true" or "false".
 Indicates the backing Nimble volume (including snapshots) should be destroyed when the PVC is deleted.
 * description